The Supreme Court Is Cracking Down on Patent Trolls

 Re: (Score:2)

-High Fives in Delaware (Score:4, Interesting)
+High Fives in Delaware (Score:5, Interesting)

 I see a bunch of high-fiving going on in the Delaware legal community (because that's where a lot if not most of targeted companies will be incorporated).
 Also a lot of high-fiving in corporate legal departments, who asked their companies to (re)incorporate in Delaware to take advantage of its corporate-friendly laws.